-You’ve carefully crafted your sales message so that when you’re in the meeting, you’re sure the prospect will want to buy your solution.
+You’ve carefully crafted your sales messaging so that when you’re in the meeting, you’re sure the prospect will want to buy your solution.
 So why do so many deals in the pipeline – studies show the range is 20 to 60 percent – end up lost due to “no decision?”
 Because your sales message is asking prospects to choose between you and the competition.
 The fact is, most prospects are simply not ready for a competitive bake-off.
-To be effective, your sales message needs to ask prospects to choose between you and the status quo.
+To be effective, your sales messaging needs to ask prospects to choose between you and the status quo.

-Here’s a breakdown of why your sales message doesn’t work and how to fix it so you can move more deals from no-decision to must-have.
+Here’s a breakdown of Why Your sales message doesn’t work and how to fix it so you can move more deals from no-decision to must-have.

 Your focus is all wrong.

-Too often, sales messages focus on describing the capabilities of the solution and benefits they deliver.
+Too often, sales messaging focuses on describing the capabilities of the solution and benefits they deliver.
 The problem is that this assumes the prospect feels enough pain in the status quo to make the pain of change worth the effort.
 But it’s not your product that makes the customer care – it’s the changing context that makes it meaningful and gets the customer to do something different.

 How to rework the focus of your sales message: You need to help prospects see where their status quo is no longer safe and how they can get to a “new safe” that will help them realize their desired end state.